laravel/docs/installation.md

 <a name="permissions"></a>
 ### Permissions

-Laravel may require some permissions to be configured: folders within `storage` and the `bootstrap/cache` directory require write access by the web server.
+Laravel may require some permissions to be configured: folders within `storage` and the `bootstrap/cache` directory need to be writable.

 <a name="pretty-urls"></a>
 ## Pretty URLs